 She has consulted with medical institutions to establish mental health programs or help them better integrate existing mental health services with medical and social services.
 She has also educated non-mental health professionals in mental health issues, enabling them to more effectively serve their client populations who struggle with these issues.

-Margot has provided training and consultation around mental health issues and diversity issues for a number of medical and mental health care agencies, academic institutions, Jewish organizations, and non-profits including:
+Margot has provided training and consultation around mental health issues and diversity, equity, and inclusion issues for a number of medical and mental health care agencies, academic institutions, corporations, and non-profits including:

 A sample of training topics include: